Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/issue-document-store-webapp.md

   }
 ```

-For this document, `76a934e2ce9db63cb5e54bed8ac965a8937ee9e823b894ccf6569141187a475c` is the value you need to issue.
+5. Once the `merkleRoot` has been issued, a success message **"Batch has been issued"** will display.

 ![Issuance Success](/docs/integrator-section/webapp-tutorial/issuing-webapp/success.png)

-Once the merkle root has been issued, you will see the success message "Batch has been issued".
+## Additional reading
+You will find more details about issuing on [this page](/docs/integrator-section/verifiable-document/ethereum/issuing-document).